bedirhantong/quizwiz/README.md

 - Customize your profile

-- You can challange the quizzes with your friends
+- You can challenge the quizzes with your friends

 - You can add friends